SubramanyaKS/nammkart-mobile/README.md

 Create a .env file (or use dotenv in backend) and add your API base URL and keys for services like Cloudinary if required.

 ### 🧪 TODO / Upcoming Features
-1. Wishlist functionality

-2. Payment gateway integration
+1. Payment gateway integration

-3. Order tracking
+2. Order tracking

-4. Notifications
+3. Notifications

-5. Reviews and Ratings
+4. Reviews and Ratings

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.